Do you feel that your perineum has never been the same after childbirth?

 The recovery from perineoplasty requires some specific care, but it is usually quite smooth when the guidelines are followed correctly.

-In the first days, it is normal to experience mild discomfort in the perineal area, controlled with prescribed painkillers.
+In the first days, it is normal to experience mild discomfort in the perineal area, controlled with prescribed pain medication.
 Swelling is expected and decreases progressively.
 I recommend relative rest, avoiding sitting for long periods — especially in the first seven to ten days.
 Special ring-shaped cushions can help relieve pressure on the operated area.

 I use absorbable threads in perineoplasty.
 They dissolve naturally in the following weeks, with no need for removal.
 This brings more comfort and practicality for the patient.